 Licenses must be renewed online biennially and renewal notices are mailed to licensees six weeks prior to expiry.
 The renewal fee is $250 as of January 2023.
 With the exception of the first renewal period, 40 hours of clinical continuing education (CE) must be completed during each two-year period, including four hours of professional ethics.
 Licensees should use the CE record to keep track of their completed hours and submit this document online when renewing.

 The pathway to a career as a professional counselor will vary depending on the area of specialization.
 Other major types of counseling licensure available in Vermont include marriage and family therapy, school counseling, and substance abuse counseling.

 Licensed Marriage and Family Therapist (LMFT)

-To become a Licensed Marriage and Family Therapist (LMFT) in Vermont, you must have a license from the Vermont Office of Professional Regulation.
-The minimum educational requirement is a master’s degree in marriage and family therapy that is either accredited by COAMFTE or meets specific coursework requirements.
+To become a Licensed Marriage and Family Therapist (LMFT) in Vermont, you must have a license from the Board of Mental Allied Health (the Board).
+The minimum educational requirement is a graduate degree in marriage and family therapy that is either accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) or meets specific coursework requirements including an internship that consists of 500 hours of direct marriage and family therapy services.
 In Vermont, LMFTs have a broad scope of practice that includes the diagnosis and treatment of mental, cognitive, or behavioral disorders using psychotherapy and other counseling modalities in the context of marital and family systems.
 The licensure process requires candidates to:

 - Register for the Vermont roster of non-licensed, non-certified psychotherapists and request permission to test.